 Fine-tuning grow light positioning for best results

 Keeping grow lights at the right distance is crucial—too close can burn your plants, while too far reduces energy absorption.
-HID options will need to kept at least 60cm from the top of your plants, while LEDs can be as little as 30cm away.
+HID options will need to be kept at least 60cm from the top of your plants, while LEDs can be as little as 30cm away.
 You will need to adjust this throughout the grow as your plants grow taller, stronger, and can handle more intense light.

 FAQs